JuliaLang/julia/doc/manual/strings.rst

 semantics, but the behavior of the standard string construct is not quite what is needed.
 For these kinds of situations, Julia provides :ref:`non-standard string literals <man-non-standard-string-literals2>`.
 A non-standard string literal looks like a regular double-quoted string literal, but is immediately prefixed by an identifier, and doesn't behave quite like a normal string literal.
-The convention is that non-standard literals with uppercase prefixes produce actual string objects, while those with lowercase prefixes produce non-string objects like byte arrays or compiled regular expressions.
 Regular expressions, byte array literals and version number literals, as described below, are some examples of non-standard string literals.
-Other examples are given in the :ref:`metaprogramming <man-non-standard-string-literals2>` section.
+Other examples are given in the :ref:`metaprogramming
+<man-non-standard-string-literals2>` section.

 Regular Expressions